datacamp/courses-introduction-to-python/chapter4.md

 As Filip explained before, `numpy` is great for doing vector arithmetic.
 If you compare its functionality with regular Python lists, however, some things have changed.

 First of all, `numpy` arrays cannot contain elements with different types.
-If you try to build such a list, some of the elments' types are changed to end up with a homogenous list.
+If you try to build such a list, some of the elements' types are changed to end up with a homogeneous list.
 This is known as _type coercion_.

 Second, the typical arithmetic operators, such as `+`, `-`, `*` and `/` have a different meaning for regular Python lists and `numpy` arrays.